top of page

 The verb 'suspect' can be traced back to the Latin word 'suspectare,' which means to look at with suspicion or mistrust.
 This Latin term, in turn, has its roots in 'suspicere,' which combines 'sub' (under) and 'specere' (to look).
 Over time, 'suspect' has evolved in the English language to signify harboring a belief or having a strong inclination that someone or something is involved in wrongdoing, is guilty of a particular action, or is connected to an event or situation under investigation.
 Its etymology underscores the act of closely examining and casting doubt upon a subject of interest.

-Quiz: Find the meaning of the verb suspect:
+Find the correct meaning of the verb suspect:

 Try Again!